 Jennifer decided that this must have been a mistake.
 So, she sent Lydia back to school with the same mask.

 That’s when Jennifer received a call from the principal.

 Lydia’s principal told Jennifer that “you can’t have religious or political things on masks at school.”

 Jennifer pointed out that the school handbook had no policy limiting her daughter’s religious expression.
 In fact, it expressly protects her speech under adopted policies that are consistent with the Mississippi Student Religious Freedom Act and the First Amendment.

-A school official eventually responded with a copy of the school’s plan addressing the district’s response to COVID-19, but the official’s response included retroactive modifications, including a ban on religious messages on face masks, that were not published in the original plan.
+A school official eventually responded with a copy of the school’s plan addressing the district’s response to COVID-19, but the official’s response included retroactive modifications adding a ban on religious messages on face masks that was not published in the original plan.
 The next day, the district’s superintendent announced this new ban to all parents in the district.

 The district’s new policy prohibited messages on masks that are “political, religious, sexual or inappropriate symbols, gestures or statements that may be offensive, disruptive or deemed distractive to the school environment.”